-With the Resource Manager, you can create and manage GCP projects, and organize your resources into logical groups.
+Google Resource Manager, gives you the ability to effortlessly create and manage GCP projects while organizing your resources into logical groups.

-Google Cloud Compliance is a powerful tool for ensuring continued security on Google Cloud Platform (GCP).
+Google Cloud Compliance is an incredibly powerful tool that ensures ongoing security on the Google Cloud Platform (GCP).

-With Compliance, you can maintain compliance with industry-specific regulations and standards such as HIPAA, PCI DSS, ISO, and SOC.
+With Google Cloud Compliance, you can seamlessly maintain compliance with industry-specific regulations and standards like HIPAA, PCI DSS, ISO, and SOC.